 DISC Type Dc personality types tend to be drained by...

-- Frequent in person or phone meetings.
+Frequent meetings in person or on the phone.

-- Offering verbal encouragement when developing others.
+Offering frequent verbal encouragement to others.

 DISC Type Dc Personality Careers